bigolol/disproveJavaDataDepViaKeyAndJoanaGui/README.md

 joanakeygui: https://github.com/bigolol/disproveJavaDataDepViaKeyAndJoanaGui/tree/master/src/joanakeygui
 (disclaimer: it is very rough around the edges).

+## Getting Started

-Before, you need to create a jar file from your java sources, e.g., for a main class M in the package pkg, a manifest-file "manifest.mf"
+Before starting, you need to create a jar file from your java sources, e.g., for a main class M in the package pkg, a manifest-file
-(reading "Main-Class: pkg.M"), do the following:
+"manifest.mf" (reading "Main-Class: pkg.M"), do the following:
 ```
 jar cfm M.jar manifest.mf pkg/*
 ```
 You can now load the file M.jar and the folder pkg with joanakeygui.

-The latter (.dispro) saves the information regarding the progress of the disproving process.
-Whenever a ".joak" file is loaded
-(using "file -> load .joak" in the main menu), it is immediately transformed into a ".dispro" file.
+The ".dispro" file saves the information regarding the progress of the disproving process.
+Whenever a ".joak" file is loaded (using "file -> load .joak" in the main menu), it is immediately transformed into a ".dispro" file.
 The ".dispro" file also holds all information necessary to continue disproving information flows in the program.